Food & Cooking

 After years of exploring the world through its cooking, Fred Chesneau has decided to refocus on France and meet the farmers, fishermen, and cooks who make up the country's richness.

-This series follows a 3-star chef, Guy Martin, in his quest for the best products the French terroir can offer, seeking the help of the best experts, i.e., those who grow, harvest, and make them.
+This series follows a 3-star chef, Guy Martin, in his quest for the best products the French terroir has to offer.
+He seeks the help of the best experts, i.e., those who grow, harvest, and make them.

-And since Guy Martin is driven by his love of cooking, he shares a recipe of his own invention for each of these products.
+Guy Martin is driven by his love of cooking, so he shares a recipe of his invention for each of these products.

 GLOBE-COOKER IN PARIS [12x52’]